 - Writing a Family Narrative Your Family Will Want to Read

-- Why Can’t You Find Women In County, State, and Federal Records?: What You Really Need To Know
+- Why Can’t You Find Women In Local, County, State, and Federal Records?: Are You Searching Correctly?

 - A Quick Peek Into Military Records: The Colonial Wars to WWII